Tour Western China’s Silk Road

-Join us for an exciting 17-day China tour along the Silk Road, the most ancient of Eurasian trade route.
-Traveling by plane, train, bus, jeep, donkey cart, and camel, we will visit such legendary sites as the Thousand Buddha Caves of Dunhuang, where Chinese, Tibetan, Indian, and Mediterranean religion and art met and mixed in the first millennium AD; the oasis town of Turpan, with the ruined city of Gaochang; Kashgar, home of Central Asia’s most fabulous bazaar; and archaeological ruins from 2,200 years ago at Kucha and Khotan, remote outposts of the Han dynasty still keeping lonely vigil over the rim of the formidable Taklamakan desert.
-The tour includes two days of sightseeing in the old Tang capital of Xi’an.
-Our China Silk Road tour is sure to be the trip of a lifetime!
+Co-sponsored with History News Network (HNN), Far Horizons offers an exciting 17-day tour along this most ancient of Eurasian trade routes.
+Traveling by plane, bus, boat, jeep, and high-speed train we will visit such legendary sites as the Thousand Buddha Caves of Dunhuang, where Chinese, Tibetan, Indian, and Mediterranean religion and art met and mixed in the first millennium AD; Xi’an and the army of life-size terracotta warriors; Kashgar, home of Central Asia’s most fabulous bazaar; and Bingling Grottos where statues and frescoes decorate caves created by Silk Road pilgrims more than 1,000 years ago.
+This tour is sure to be the trip of a lifetime.

 China Silk Road Tour Itinerary

-Day 6: We are fortunate today to get an intimate look at the Mogao caves, one of the most perfectly preserved of the world’s great religious sanctuaries and listed by UNESCO as a World Cultural Heritage Site.
-Here we are guests of the Dunhuang Academy (the recipient of our donations).
+Day 9: By special arrangement, we will receive an intimate look at the Mogao caves, one of the most perfectly preserved of the world’s great religious sanctuaries and listed by UNESCO as a World Cultural Heritage Site.
+Here we are guests of the Dunhuang Academy.
 The director of the Academy and her staff will open some of the caves that are closed to the public and allow us to examine up close the spectacular murals lovingly painted on the walls and ceilings, most of which date from the 7th to the 11th centuries.
 In addition, three tombs dating from the 5th and 6th centuries are open to visitors.
 Filled with one of the most extensive and exquisite collections of Buddhist paintings and sculptures in the world, every surface of the walls and ceilings are covered with decorated stucco, meant to bless those departing on the next stage of their journey or to celebrate a successful return.
 Lunch is provided by our gracious hosts at Dunhuang Academy.
 (B/L/D)